cdapio/cdap/cdap-docs/pipelines/source/running-pipelines.rst

 =============
 When a pipeline is completed, notifications can be sent by using one or more *post-run actions*.
 These are :ref:`set in the pipeline configuration
-<cask-hydrator-creating-pipelines-post-run-actions>`.
+<cdap-pipelines-creating-pipelines-post-run-actions>`.

-These :ref:`post-run plugins <cask-hydrator-plugins-post-run-plugins>` allow for emails, database queries, and a general HTTP callback action.
+These :ref:`post-run plugins <cdap-pipelines-plugins-post-run-plugins>` allow for emails, database queries, and a general HTTP callback action.